cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-upload-blueprint.md

 ![The user can enter a custom blueprint name](/guide/images/ui/ui-upload-blueprint-with-input.png)

 Clicking the `Save` button will cause it to be grayed out until the blueprint file is fully uploaded to Cloudify.
 After the upload is done, the user will be redirected to the blueprint's page.

+# What's Next

+You should now have a Blueprint ready for you to [deploy](getting-started-create-deployment.html)